 I recently tweeted, as an aside, that biological sex is a social construct, and the backlash and attacks were swift, incredulous and heavily reliant upon very basic biology.

 There is a common perception amongst those who have given it little thought, that gender is a social construct, whilst biological sex is solid and rigid and fixed and binary and scientific.
 Those who wish to attack and marginalise trans girls like my daughter, like to argue that her biological sex is male, as though that is a scientific fact.

 They are wrong.

 To unpick this we need to tackle several different issues.

 Biological sex is a term used to refer to a person’s sexually differentiated biology.
 It encompasses a range of sexually differentiated traits and processes including:

-- Sex determining genes (e.g. the SRY gene on a Y chromosome often promotes testosterone driven development, the presence of the WNT4 gene can promote ovarian development, DMRT1 gene suppresses oestrogen driven path)
+- Sex determining genes (e.g. the SRY gene on a Y chromosome often promotes testosterone driven development, the presence of the WNT4 gene can promote ovarian development, the DMRT1 gene suppresses an oestrogen driven path)

 - Sex chromosomes (e.g. XX or XY)